 Current transducers measure current on AC circuits.
 They make it possible for power meters to measure current on circuits that, if they measured the current directly, would overpower the meters.
 If you want to monitor power, you need to use CTs.

 The inverse of PUE (Power Usage Effectiveness).
 It is calculated by dividing Information Technology Equipment Power by Total Facility Power.
 See "PUE"

 The name of the game.
 Also a term used to describe ERP (Enterprise Resource Planning) systems for data centers.

 A club or restaurant that is difficult to get into.
-More often for folks working in data centers, hot spot refers to an area in the data center where the temperature exceeds desired levels.
+More often, for folks working in data centers, a hot spot refers to an area in the data center where the temperature exceeds desired levels.

 HVAC - Heating, Ventilation & Air Cooling